-^{} The Hague Congress of the First international sat from September 2-7, 1872.
+\ The Hague Congress of the First international sat from September 2-7, 1872.
 It was attended by 65 delegates, among whom were Marx and Engels.
-The powers of the General Council and the political congress deliberations were among the items on the agenda.
+The powers of the General Council and the political activity of the proletariat were among the items on the agenda.
 The Congress deliberations were marked throughout by a sharp struggle against the Bakuninists.
 The Congress passed a resolution extending the General Council's powers.
-Its resolution "On the Political Activity of the Proletariat" stated that the proletariat should organise a political party of its own to ensure the triumph of the social revolution and that the winning of political power was becoming its great task.
-The Congress expelled Bakunin and Guillaume from the International as disorganisers and founders of a new, anti-proletarian party.
+Its resolution "On the Political Activity of the Proletariat" stated that the proletariat should organise a political party of the Proletariat" stated that the proletariat should organise revolution and that the winning of political power was becoming its great task.
+The Congress expelled Bakunin and Guillaume from the International as disorganisers and founders of a new, anti-proletarian ports.